Miller Brothers 101 Ranch: The 101 Ranch Wild West Show

 The Millers' neighbor Major Gordon W. Lillie, who performed as Pawnee Bill, motivated the Millers to produce a Wild West show of their own.
 The Millers made their transition from putting on local shows to the national scene in 1907, when they performed at the Jamestown Exposition in Virginia.

 Later in 1907, the Miller Brothers 101 Ranch Wild West Show began the tour circuit in Brighton Beach, New York.
 Joe Miller, the eldest son, was an exceptional equestrian and star performer.
 Over the course of the show's history, its cast included Lillian Smith, Bill Pickett, Bessie Herberg, Bee Ho Gray, Tom Mix, Jack Hoxie, Mexican Joe, Ross Hettan, and an elderly Buffalo Bill.

-The Miller brothers came late into Wild West Show business and suffered financially along with the other shows after the invention of motion pictures.
+The Miller brothers entered the Wild West Show business late, and suffered financially along with other shows after the invention of motion pictures.
 Their show had more problems than most in a business that was harsh in the best of times.
 During their first year on the circuit, they suffered a serious railroad accident.
 Later several members of their cast contracted typhoid fever.

 In 1908, when Buffalo Bill and Pawnee Bill combined their shows into an extravaganza that broke records at Madison Square Gardens in New York City, the Miller Brothers took their show abroad.
-In England, the British military confiscated most of the 101's horses, stagecoaches, and automobiles to build up for war, as tensions were building related to the pending World War I. When the Millers' show toured in Germany, authorities arrested some of their Oglala Sioux performers on suspicion of being Serbian spies, they were never seen again.
-A frantic Zack Miller managed to get the rest of cast out of Germany via Norway, and then to England.
-Once in London, however, he had difficulty finding a steamship that would sell his people passage.
-Finally, he obtained passage for his cast on an American ship.
-Once the cast returned to Oklahoma, the eldest brother Joe Miller refused to pay the Indian cast overtime.
-As a result, the entire Indian cast quit the show.
+In England, the British military confiscated most of the 101's horses, stagecoaches and automobiles to build up for war, as tensions were increasing related to impending World War I. When the Millers' show toured the German Empire, authorities arrested some of their Oglala Sioux performers on suspicion of being Serbian spies, and they were never seen again.
+A frantic Zack Miller got the remaining cast out of Germany via Norway, and then to England.
+In London he had difficulty finding steamship passage for his people.
+He eventually obtained passage for his cast on an American ship.
+Upon return to Oklahoma, the eldest brother Joe Miller refused to pay the Indian cast overtime.
+Hence the entire Indian cast quit the show.

 By 1916, the two younger Miller brothers abandoned trying to work with their volatile oldest brother.
 George Jr. and Zack worked at the ranch, while Joe schemed to make the Wild West Show a financial success.
-Joe Miller hired an out-of-work, aging, and ill Buffalo Bill to star in a World War I recruitment show called the "Pageant of Preparedness."
-Soon Cody quit the show; he died within a year.
-Still unwilling to let the show close, Joe continued to operate on a smaller scale.
-In 1927, Joe was unsuccessful in his attempts to sell his show to the American Circus Corporation.
+Joe Miller hired an out-of-work, aging and ill Buffalo Bill to star in a WWI recruitment show called "Pageant of Preparedness."
+Soon Cody quit the show, and died within a year.
+Unwilling to end the show, Joe continued to operate on a smaller scale.
+In 1927, Joe was unable to sell his show to the American Circus Corporation.